Megscode/CV/README.md

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+#### I am Systematic

+At my core, I'm a planner.
+I like to map out how I am going to achieve something, how long it is going to take and what resources I'm going to need.

-- I achieved A during my work at B (job, or otherwise)
+- I single-handedly organised 60 events in a 3 months period during my position at HOST UK
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- At St John Ambulance I scheduled the diaries of 50 trainers and all of the London First Aid Courses without a single cancellation despite high employee absense rates.
+- I set myself a target of becoming a Tea Sommelier within 2 years, I achieved this within 18 months.

 ## Education

 Makers Academy (Dec 2019 to Apr 2020)

-Makers is an intensive coding bootcamp aimed at career changers.
-During the course we applied Agile Software Development methods on a daily basis, which increased improvement in learning and prepared us to enter the tech industry.
+Makers Academy is an intensive coding bootcamp aimed at career changers.
+During the course we applied Agile Software Development methods and Pair Programming on a daily basis, which increased improvement in learning and prepared us to enter the tech industry.

 - OOP, TDD, MVC, DDD
-- Agile/XP
+- Agile, Pair Programming.
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine